nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Leena - Target Solt
     * 3 (Check if you got the hit and if not do a 3 again to get to Level 3)
-    * Magma Bomb if you have it available.
+    * Magma Bomb if you have it available
   * Serge - Target Solt
     * 1
     * Fireball